 GAS Extension element

 The GAS Extension element is defined in 9-852 (GAS Extension element format).
-When present in the GAS Initial Request frame, the GAS Extension element indicates whether the STA is capable of receiving a Group Addressed GAS Response frame.
+When present in a GAS frame, the GAS Extension element indicates whether the STA is capable of:

+Transmitting and receiving group addressed GAS frames

+Retransmitting a GAS Query Request or GAS Query Response fragment

+Establishing a maximum time to wait for a response to a GAS query.